+NEEDHAM and Framingham have also issued their own mask mandates, while Boston Mayor Michelle Wu has said that public school students there will still have to wear masks.
 For public transportation, masks are still required on buses and at airports, but the federal Department of Transportation says its requirement expires on March 18, leaving open questions about whether it will be renewed or not.
 As the Delta variant continues to cause COVID-19 cases, some cities and towns in Massachusetts are implementing their own mask requirements for indoor public spaces.
-Mayor Michelle Wu of Boston said the next day that public school students there will still have to wear masks.
-The omicron variant, which now accounts for nearly 100% of all COVID-19 cases in the U.S.
+The omicron variant, which now accounts for nearly 100% of all COVID-19 cases in the U.

-Department of Justice, prompted some states and cities to reinstate mask mandates during the winter holiday season.
-How mask policies have changed in MA towns and cities - Worcester, MA - With COVID-19 cases declining in many areas, mask mandates are ending.
-Boston, the state capital, is among the communities in Massachusetts that choose not to reverse the course of their mask mandate yet.
-Until rescinded, the BOH will discuss the status of this order based on COVID-19 cases and infection trends in Plymouth, Plymouth County, and the State of Massachusetts at each BOH meeting.
+S. Department of Justice, prompted some states and cities to reinstate mask mandates during the winter holiday season.
+With COVID-19 cases declining in many areas, mask mandates are ending.
+Boston is among the communities in Massachusetts that choose not to reverse the course of their mask mandate yet.
+Massachusetts public school students and staff will no longer be required to wear face coverings while indoors starting February.